Tips and techniques to improve your speech with stories

 Try different voices for different characters.

 For example, if you're talking about being happy then reflect it in your body, and in your voice.
-Show it as well as tell it!
+Show it as well as tell it because good storytelling is active rather than passive.

-For more specific information click the link: characterization techniques.
+For more specific information click: characterization techniques.

 Did you know there are more effective ways than others to introduce or lead into your story?